LOADING ...

 September 2nd

-God gave me a final
+God gave me a reprieve

-Nothing of a miracle surviving the gales
+Nothing short of a miracle surviving the

-As I held to a tree
+As I desperately to a tree

 Now I share the memory family and friends

-Sleepless nights have riddled my life
+Sleepless nights sure riddled my life

-Remembering all of the lives that day
+all of the lives lost that day

-Is a memory that like a knife.
+Is a memory that cuts a knife.

 Videos